HeikoKramer/linux/linux_notes.md

 <br>
 Enter `tmux` to start the application. <br>
 You can reconnect to a tmux session after you closed your terminal window or lost connection to a server with `tmux a` or `tmux attach`. <br>
-I'm using rwxrob's tmux config so the keybindings differ from the originals to match an application called screen. <br>
+**NOTE**: I'm using rwxrob's tmux config so the keybindings differ from the originals to match an application called screen. <br>
 So if someone reads this .. <kbd>CTRL</kbd> <kbd>b</kbd> is the original prefix to initiated tmux commands but I'm using <kbd>CTRL</kbd> <kbd>a</kbd>. <br>
 Other key bindings are changed as well in the [rwxrob-style config](https://github.com/HeikoKramer/linux/blob/main/dotfiles/tmux.conf), but check it out for yourself. <br>
 ### panes